erendn/image-processor-js/README.md

-# image-processor-js
+# Image Processor

-Image processing algorithms written in pure JavaScript.
+ImageProcessorJS is an image processing simulator where all image processing algorithms are implemented using pure JavaScript.